qqrs/qqrs.github.com/source/_posts/2013-04-10-twilio-light-sensor.markdown

 `python /home/pi/twilio_light_sensor/twilio_light_sensor.py &`
 (modifying the path to script if necessary).

-Note that the `&` is required to allow the rest of the init sequence to complete.
+Note that the trailing ampersand `&` is required --- this forks a subshell and allows the rest of the init sequence to complete.
 The script can be stopped by switching to another tty with Ctrl-Alt-F2, logging in, finding the process ID with `ps aux | grep twilio`, and killing the process with `kill <pid>`.

 ## Success